Matchstic/libwidgetinfo/README.md

 This is currently only built for Xen HTML to integrate with.
 Using it in other tweaks really doesn't work right now; it'll lead to at least two instances of the daemon running, and class name clashes inside applications.
 You'll also have issues with `dpkg` trying to overwrite `libwidgetinfo.js`.

+However, if Xen HTML is not installed, everything will be happy.

 ### Layout

 Anything running inside the process hosting a `WKWebView` is in `lib`.